Travelling: Thermos bottles tested (2019-4-8, and a few later updates, then some more updates in 2022, 2023, 2024)

 The lid of active flask gets quite warm, it leaks heat there and that shows in the results when comparing it with the King 0.47 litre.
 The bottom of the Activeflask bottle is very well insulated, similar outside temperatures as the King 0.47 litre.

 The use of small thermos bottles is for when you don't need much, which can be about short durations or to fit into the bottle cage of a bicycle.
 Many of them have a clearly inferior performance compared to the ca. 1.0 litre and bigger bottles from Thermos and Stanley.
-They are in most cases better suited to keep drinks cool (especially when using some ice cubes), all but the Thermos King 0.47 litre are not so good to keep water hot for say tea.
+They are in most cases better suited to keep drinks cool (especially when using some ice cubes), and all but the Thermos King 0.47 litre are not so good to keep water hot for say tea.

 Specifications, prices